Emergency Medicine Project Healthcare Summer Volunteer Program | NYU Langone Health

 Emergency Medicine Project Healthcare Summer Volunteer Program

-Founded in 1981 by Lewis R. Goldfrank, MD, the Project Healthcare Summer Volunteer Program is an immersive clinical and educational program available to U.S. and international undergraduate students who are not enrolled in medical school.
+Founded in 1981 by Lewis R. Goldfrank, MD, the Project Healthcare Summer Volunteer Program is an immersive clinical and educational program.

-Offered through NYU Langone’s Ronald O. Perelman Department of Emergency Medicine, we aim to inspire participants to become more interested and engaged in the field of healthcare and emergency medicine.
+Offered through NYU Langone’s Ronald O. Perelman Department of Emergency Medicine, we aim to inspire participants to become more interested and engaged in the field of health care, emergency medicine and medicine.

 Project Healthcare at Bellevue

-Project Healthcare at Bellevue is an intensive summer volunteer program for enthusiastic, inspired, and dedicated students.
-Our program at Bellevue offers a comprehensive overview of emergency medicine, providing participants with a unique and authentic healthcare experience that helps them make informed career choices.
+Project Healthcare at Bellevue Hospital is an intensive summer volunteer program for enthusiastic, inspired, and dedicated students.
+Our program at Bellevue Hospital offers a comprehensive overview of emergency medicine, providing participants with a unique and authentic healthcare experience.

-Participants rotate through various clinical areas of Bellevue’s emergency department, including adult, pediatric, the emergency ward–trauma intensive care unit; fast track (formerly urgent care); social work offices; operating rooms; and the cardiac catheterization lab.
+Participants rotate through various clinical areas of Bellevue Hospital’s emergency department, including adult emergency services, pediatric emergency services, trauma intensive care unit, fast track, social work, operating rooms, triage, cardiac catheterization lab and safety net program.

-Project Healthcare at Bellevue is a very demanding summer program that requires serious commitment from participants.
-We welcome applications from students who have completed at least one year of college by the program start date.
+Project Healthcare at Bellevue Hospital is a very demanding summer program that requires serious commitment from participants.

-The program lasts for 10 weeks, typically beginning in June and ending in August.
-Participants must be present for the duration of the program.
+The program lasts for 10 weeks, and participants must be present for the entirety of the program.

 Participants receive their shift schedule during orientation week.
-Project Healthcare at Bellevue mimics the intensity of a career in healthcare, and participants are required to work nights, weekends, and holidays.
-Clinical rotations are divided into 5-hour shifts: 8:00AM to 1:00PM, 1:00PM to 6:00PM, and 6pm to 11pm.
+Project Healthcare at Bellevue Hospital mimics the intensity of a career in healthcare, and participants are required to work nights, weekends, and holidays.
+Clinical rotations are divided into 5-hour shifts: morning, afternoon and evening, from 7:00am – 11:00pm.

-Most important, volunteers act as patient advocates, carrying out such tasks as talking with patients, supporting them, making phone calls on their behalf, monitoring their length of stay, and helping with interpretation.
-Participants simultaneously provide an invaluable service to Bellevue and receive an unparalleled opportunity to observe and assist with clinical care.
+Most important, volunteers act as patient advocates, carrying out such tasks as talking with patients, supporting them, making phone calls on their behalf, monitoring their length of stay, and helping their emotional and physical wellness within the purview of a volunteer.
+Participants simultaneously provide an invaluable service to Bellevue Hospital and receive an unparalleled opportunity to observe and assist with clinical care.

-Participants should plan on working additional hours to prepare for the Bellevue Health Fair and complete end-of-summer projects.
+Participants should plan on working additional hours to prepare for the Bellevue Hospital Health Fair, engage in health promotion initiatives and present on their work.
 Volunteers are also required to attend the weekly meetings.

 Project Healthcare at NYU Langone Hospital—Brooklyn

-Launched in the summer of 2018, Project Healthcare at NYU Langone Hospital—Brooklyn is directly modeled after Project Healthcare at Bellevue but with a few key differences.
-The most notable difference is that most of the program activities take place at NYU Langone Hospital—Brooklyn (formerly Lutheran Medical Center) in Sunset Park, Brooklyn.
+Launched in the summer of 2018, Project Healthcare at NYU Langone Hospital—Brooklyn is directly modeled after Project Healthcare at Bellevue Hospital but participants volunteer at NYU Langone Hospital—Brooklyn.

-Project Healthcare at NYU Langone Hospital—Brooklyn is specifically designed for those who demonstrate a keen interest in the experiences afforded by the program and would benefit from learning in a smaller, more intimate group setting.
+Project Healthcare at NYU Langone Hospital—Brooklyn is specifically designed for those who demonstrate a keen interest in the experiences afforded by the program and would benefit from learning in a smaller, more intimate group setting and/or have scheduling conflicts that prohibit them from participating at Project Healthcare at Bellevue Hospital.
 Participants have a fixed shift schedule: Monday, Wednesday, Thursday, and Friday from 10am to 3pm.

 Participants rotate through many clinical areas in the emergency department at NYU Langone Hospital—Brooklyn, including adult, pediatric, and psychiatric emergency rooms; triage; social work; operating rooms; and emergency medical services, where they have the chance to observe NYU Langone emergency medical technicians (EMTs).

-Participants perform similar structured tasks as those at Bellevue, which includes serving as patient advocates.
-As patient advocates, participants speak to patients, support them, and provide emotional comfort all while observing in an active emergency department.
+Participants perform similar structured tasks as those at Bellevue Hospital, which includes serving as patient advocates.
+As patient advocates, participants speak to patients, support them, and provide emotional and physical comfort all while observing in an active emergency department.
 They provide an invaluable service to NYU Langone Hospital—Brooklyn while receiving a vast range of clinical experiences as they assist doctors, nurses, social workers, patients, and administrators.

 How to Apply